Zach-Trani/ecommerce-FE-demo/README.md

+To Deploy:
+* verify requests are made to backend url and not locally
+* npm run build
+* push to github
+* refresh static web app

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.